Skip to main content

 Both are European companies whose managed products keep data in the EU without being asked: n8n GmbH in Berlin hosts n8n Cloud in the EU, and Mistral AI in Paris processes AI Studio workloads in EU data centers.
 On the entity and location questions, both clear the same bar Connic clears.

 Check before signing: n8n versions, tests, and deploys workflows, not agents, and has no A/B testing; Mistral AI Studio has no first-party event connectors.
-Both are strong at what they were built for; neither is an agent-native runtime with the full production stack in one region under one DPA.
+Both are strong at what they were built for; neither combines an agent-native runtime, first-party agent operations, and model-provider choice in one managed product.

 EU regions on US-owned infrastructure: the hyperscalers